Info for New Students

 The First Step

 To get started, register for our Intro to Pilates class.
-We hold it at least 2 times a month and it’s free!
-We show you how to use the equipment and do a 40 minute workout.
-This gives you the opportunity to see how Pilates feels and what to expect in your classes.
+We hold it every other Saturday at noon and it’s free!
+We show you how to use the equipment and do a 50 minute workout.
+This class is required if you have never done Pilates on the Reformer before.

 To Get Started!